1987 Oregon Ducks football team

 The 1987 Oregon Ducks football team represented the University of Oregon in the 1987 NCAA Division I-A football season.
 Playing as a member of the Pacific-10 Conference (Pac-10), the team was led by head coach Rich Brooks, in his eleventh year, and played their home games at Autzen Stadium in Eugene, Oregon.
-They finished the season with a record of six wins and five losses (6–5 overall, 4–4 in the Pac-10).
+The Ducks finished the season with a record of six wins and five losses (6–5 overall, 4–4 in the Pac-10), their first winning season since 1984.